bonny/WordPress-Simple-History/readme.txt

 = 2.1n (nnn 2017) =

+- Changes to taxonomies/categories/tags now include a link to the modified term and to the category that the term belongs to.
 - The post types in the `skip_posttypes` filter are now also applied to trashed and untrashed posts (not only post edits, as before).
 - Added filter `simple_history/post_logger/post_updated/context` that can be used to modify the context added by SimplePostLogger.
 - Fix a notice in SimpleOptionsLogger.